annisssimo/odin-recipes/README.md

 It is a basic recipe website.
-The website consist of a main index page which have links to a few recipes.
+The website consists of a main index page which have links to a few recipes.